apatil88/Android-Projects/README.md

 #ContactResolver
 This simple Android app makes use of ContentProvider to retrieve and display contacts stored on your device.

+#Make A Note
+Simple note taking app that allows you to take notes, store and retrieve them in an organized manner.
+Key Features:
+ Store notes on Google Drive or Dropbox
+ Using your phone’s camera, click and store photos with your note.

+Capstone_Stage1
+ Set reminders on your note so that you can get your tasks done at the right time.
+ Compatible with phones and tablets.

 #MovieBuff
 This Android App allows you to view information about current popular and highly rated movies.
 This app also allows you to mark a movie as a favorite, view reviews, and view trailers about a selected movie.
 This app utilizes Picasso, a powerful library that handles image loading and caching.
 Currently available on Google Play Store and Amazon App Store.